 Green Thickies are Green Smoothies containing fruit, greens, fillers (for example Rolled Oats) and seeds/nuts.
 These are filling green smoothies that keep you going until your next meal.
 There are 20 different fillers so they are suitable for all special diets.

 Best Green Smoothie ingredients/ best ingredients for Green Smoothies

 It depends who you ask.
 Perfect ingredients for a basic Green Smoothie would be bananas, strawberries, spinach and blended with some water.
-To make this more creamy and filling, throw in some oats (usually Rolled Oats) and seeds or nuts.
+To make this more creamy and filling, throw in a filler (e.g. Rolled Oats) and seeds or nuts.